-- All poultry must meet the General Requirements. - Kansas Origin Poultry - o Kansas continues its designation as a Pullorum-Typhoid (P-T) Clean state. - o All poultry (except waterfowl) are required to show proof of being P-T clean by one of the following: - Originate from a certified U.S. Pullorum-Typhoid clean flock - Test negative on a P-T test within 90 days of exhibition - Poultry Originating From Other States All poultry entering Kansas, except waterfowl, must show proof that they are pullorum - typhoid clean by one of the following methods: o All poultry (except waterfowl) are required to show proof of being P-T clean by one of the following: - Originate from a certified U.S. Pullorum-Typhoid clean flock - Test negative on a P-T test within 90 days of exhibition - Additionally, out-of-state poultry must have a "Permit to Ship Poultry or Hatching Eggs" issued by the KDAH within the previous year or a permit number issued by the KDAH office within the previous 15 days.
+• All poultry must meet the General Requirements.

+- Kansas Origin Poultry - - Kansas continues its designation as a Pullorum-Typhoid (P-T) Clean state. - All poultry (except waterfowl) are required to show proof of being P-T clean by one of the following: - Originate from a certified U.S. Pullorum-Typhoid clean flock - Test negative at check-in of the county fair when the county has been designated by KDA-DAH for surveillance.
+Routine surveillance testing will be performed for each county fair a minimum of once every 5 years. - Poultry Originating From Other States All poultry entering Kansas, except waterfowl, must show proof that they are pullorum typhoid clean by one of the following methods: - All poultry (except waterfowl) are required to show proof of being P-T clean by one of the following: - Originate from a certified U.S. Pullorum-Typhoid clean flock - Test negative on a P-T test within 90 days of exhibition - Additionally, out-of-state poultry must have a "Permit to Ship Poultry or Hatching Eggs" issued by the KDAH within the previous year or a permit number issued by the KDAH office within the previous 15 days.